 In accordance with the agreement with the European partners the authorities are committed to preserving sufficient liquidity in the banking system, as long as Greece meets its obligations under the ESM program.
-The successful completion of the second review of the TEAP has enhanced Greece's credibility towards the international markets and improved the domestic economic sentiment, which along with the return to positive economic growth rate is expected to accelerate in turn the deposit inflows in the banking system, the faster relaxation of capital controls and the further access to the markets for liquidity.
+The successful completion of the second review of the TEAP has enhanced Greece's credibility towards the international markets and improved the domestic economic sentiment, which along with the return to positive economic growth rate will facilitate in turn the deposits inflows in the banking system, the faster relaxation of capital controls and the further access to the markets for liquidity.

-As at 30 September 2017, the Bank's dependency on Eurosystem financing facilities decreased to € 11.1 bn, of which € 9 bn funding from Emergency Liquidity Assistance (ELA), mainly due to asset deleveraging, deposit inflows and increased market repos on covered bonds and Greek treasury bills (31 December 2016: € 13.9 bn, of which € 11.9 bn from ELA).
-The Eurosystem funding further declined to € 9.9 bn on 2 November 2017, of which € 7.9 bn from ELA, also driven from the issue of € 500 million covered bonds to international and domestic investors (note 20).
-In the same context, the Bank also reduced its participation in the second stream of the Hellenic Republic's liquidity support plan (bonds guaranteed by the Greek Government-GGGBs) from a face value of € 2.5 bn on 31 December 2016 to a face value of € 0.5 bn on 30 September 2017.
-The remaining GGGBs matured on 30 October 2017 and as of that date the Bank no longer participates in the second stream (notes 4 and 23).
+As at 30 June 2017, the Bank's dependency on Eurosystem financing facilities stood at € 13.8 bn, of which € 11.2 bn funding from Emergency Liquidity Assistance (ELA) (31 December 2016: € 13.9 bn, of which € 11.9 bn from ELA).
+As at 31 July 2017, the Eurosystem funding decreased further to € 12.5 bn, of which € 9.9 bn funding from ELA, mainly as a result of selective asset deleveraging, increased repo transactions and deposit inflows (note 20).
+In the same context, the Bank also reduced its participation in the second stream of the Hellenic Republic's liquidity support plan (bonds guaranteed by the Greek Government) from a face value of € 2.5 bn on 31 December 2016 to a face value of € 1.5 bn on 30 June 2017 (notes 4 and 23).